 Once the cherry almond cookies are baked, it’s time to adorn them with chocolate… my favorite part about Valentine’s Day.
-Press a Hershey’s Kiss or a chocolate heart (festive cuteness overload) into the tops of the baked cookies, finish with an optional-but-encouraged chocolate drizzle, and swoon.
+Press a Hershey’s Kiss or a chocolate heart like I do for sparkle sweetheart cookies and peanut butter sweethearts (festive cuteness overload) into the tops of the baked cookies, finish with an optional-but-encouraged chocolate drizzle, and swoon.
 You just fell in love.

 Cherry almond shortbread cookies topped with a Hershey’s Kiss.
 These buttery shortbread cookies have so much flavor and taste remarkable with an extra drizzle of semi-sweet chocolate.
 This cookie dough must be chilled, so plan accordingly.

 - 3/4 cup (170g) unsalted butter, softened to room temperature

 - 1 teaspoon pure vanilla extract